gcpearse/travel-tracker/README.md

 npm install
 ```

-This will install all required NPM packages..
+This will install all required NPM packages.

 ```
 npm run dev